codophobia/pycricbuzz/README.md

 print c.matches()
 ```

-The output is a json response containing all the matches.
 Each match will have an attribute 'id'.
 Use this 'id' to get scorecard, brief score and commentary of matches.

 <b>Get brief score of a match</b>